bevry/make-deno-edition/README.md

 ### Publishing

-> If you are using [`boundation`](https://github.com/bevry/boundation) to automatically generate deno compatibility for your npm package, then you can skip this step.
+> If you are using [`boundation`](https://github.com/bevry/boundation) to automatically generate compatible editions (web browsers, deno, multiple node.js versions) for your npm package, then you can skip this step.

 > If you are using [`projectz`](https://github.com/bevry/projectz) to automatically generate your `README.md` content, then you can skip this step.